 The Idaho Department of Correction (IDOC) is responsible for managing all offenders in Idaho.
 Offenders are housed in prisons and supervised on probation and parole.
-IDOC houses inmates in ten prisons, four community re–entry centers located in various locations.
+IDOC houses inmates in ten prisons and four community re–entry centers located in various locations.
 Probationers and parolees are supervised by probation and parole officers in District Offices throughout the state.

 There were many challenges that the Idaho Department of Correction faced before implementing Laserfiche.
 Staff spent a lot of time tracking redundant information due to a lack of communication and cross-department transparency.
 Many of the staff members that requested a new solution were using spreadsheets or access databases to maintain data.

 The staff explained that too much time was spent entering data manually and creating reports.
 Sharing the same file to enter data is difficult, often resulting in corrupt files.
 They had a difficult time gathering the required information; documents may be illegible and had to use a manual approval process.
 The paper would sit in stacks on desks for an extended time and often become lost or duplicated, not to mention the lack of accountability or confirmation of completed process tasks.

 From providing a workflow to file Human Resource employee files to improving inefficient processes, The IDOC has many successful automation processes.
 Two of their earliest projects were Supervision Contact entries and Incident Reports.